esentri/domainlifecycles/readme_domain_events.md

 }
 ```

-To route DomainEvents directly to an Aggregate instance, the DomainEvent must implement a special interface ```nitrox.dlc.domain.types.AggregateDomainEvent```.
+To route DomainEvents directly to an Aggregate instance, the DomainEvent must implement a special interface ```io.domainlifecycles.domain.types.AggregateDomainEvent```.
 The interface requires the implementor to provide the ``targetId`` of the target AggregateRoot.
 In this case fetching the AggregateRoot instance by the specified targetId
 from it's corresponding Repository and calling the event handler method directly on the AggregateRoot instance is done directly by the NitroX DLC framework in the background.
 The complete described operation is done in a separate transaction.
 This case requires a transactional setup of NitroX DLC DomainEvents!